Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HokduD0IdEY.md

 ### Transcript

-> the hype tube wall mounting rotation ever be aligned with the eight by four ramp i don't know dog also don't know but if you wanted to be qa side questions on satisfactorygame.com i'll leave the suggestion there do it
+> the hype tube wall mounting rotation ever be aligned with the eight by four ramp I don't know dog also don't know but if you wanted to be qa side questions on satisfactorygame.com I'll leave the suggestion there do it